 Kent Meydani is, more or less, at the limit of central Bursa.
 It takes approximately 10-15 minutes of gentle walk to arrive to the historical area.
-To get there, every day I walked along rather elegant Fevzi Çakmak Street.
+To get there, from the hotel, I walked along rather elegant Fevzi Çakmak Street every day.

 That day when I arrived to Bursa, there was a political rally and streets and buildings were decorated with red Turkish flags.

-You can see Demokrasi Meydani in a photo below and also the sea of red flags that adorn the square.
+You can see Demokrasi Meydani in the photo below and you can also a sea of red flags that adorn the square.

 Also in the square, there is the Şehreküstü Mosque.
-I did not visit the mosque as every time when I went there, it was the prayer time, so I could not enter.
+I didn’t visit this mosque as every time when I went there it was the prayer time, so I couldn’t enter.
 The historical centre of Bursa starts from Demokrasi Square.

 In the Bazaar Quarter, shops and restaurants are everywhere.
-The glass cover is obviously new, while the buildings that you can see in the photos are old.
+Obviously, the glass cover is new, while the buildings that you can see in the photos are old.

-When you read the tourist guides about Bursa, they all talk about this mosque.
-Indeed, the mosque is a magnificent example of the early Ottoman architecture that incorporates many elements of the Seljuk style.
-Also, when you compare this imperial mosque with imperial mosques constructed in Istanbul much later, they look very different.
-In fact, the Grand Mosque looks like the Seljuk Empire mosques that I have seen in Konya.
+Additionally, when you compare this imperial mosque with imperial mosques constructed in Istanbul much later, they certainly look very different.
+In fact, the Grand Mosque looks like the Seljuk Empire mosques that I’ve seen in Konya.

 Architecturally and artistically, the Grand Mosque is very impressive.
-I took some beautiful photos and will show them in a separate posts.
+I took some beautiful photos and will present them in a separate posts.
 The masterful calligraphic inscriptions inside the mosque are superb.

-The fountain in a photo below is attached to the mosque.
-It is an excellent example of the Ottoman tradition to adorn every corner of the city with beautiful constructions.
+A fountain in the photo below is attached to the mosque.
+It’s an excellent example of the Ottoman tradition to adorn every corner of the city with beautiful details.

-The fountain in a photo below is in a small park, close to the Grand Mosque.
-That’s also the way to Orhanbey Square, where you can see some important historical sites.
+A fountain in the photo below is in a small park, close to the Grand Mosque.
+That’s also the way to Orhanbey Square, where you can find some important historical structures.

 Çelebi was an honorific title in the Ottoman times and it means gentleman.

-The Bursa Town Hall was built in 1879 by the governor Ahmet Vefik Pasha, in the imperial architecture style of the time.
+The Bursa Town Hall was built by the governor Ahmet Vefik Pasha in 1879, in the imperial architecture style of the time.
 The city government still uses it for some meetings.

 Also in the vicinity, you will see the Heykel Clock Tower.

 However, there is one more famous clock tower in Bursa.
-The Tophane Clock Tower is in Tophane Park and it is also one of Bursa’s landmarks.
+The Tophane Clock Tower is in Tophane Park and it’s also one of Bursa’s landmarks.

 Of many places that I visited in Turkey, the most impressive fruit and vegetable market was in Bursa.
 The variety and abundance of products on offer was mind blowing.
-Even in Istanbul the market was not that big, at least not the market that I’ve seen.
+Even in Istanbul, the market was not that big, at least not the market that I saw.

-It is probably needless to say that I wanted to buy and eat everything.
-But, that was not possible.
-It is only so much that we can eat every day.
+It’s probably needless to say that I wanted to buy and eat everything.
+But, that wasn’t possible.
+It’s only so much that we can eat in one day.

 FOOD IN BURSA

 I hope that this and the following posts that I will write about Bursa will inspire you to go there.
-It really is a miraculous place and easy to get to.
-The Ottoman history is everywhere, represented by beautiful constructions, endlessly lined one after the other.
+It really is a miraculous place and it’s easy to get to.
+The Ottoman history is everywhere, represented by magnificent constructions that are endlessly lined one after the other.

 The birthplace of the Ottoman Empire, Bursa’s unique magic is a reflection of its superb 600-700 years old history.
-Truly amazing!
+It’s truly amazing!